 Off-screen, Eastwood has pursued an interest in politics, serving as mayor of Carmel, California, from 1986 to 1988.
 He was married to Maggie Johnson in 1953, and the couple had two children, Kyle and Alison (who co-starred in Midnight in the Garden of Good and Evil), before separating in 1978 and divorcing in 1984.
+Eastwood later had a son, Scott, and daughter, Kathryn, with Jacelyn Reeves.
 Eastwood also had long-term relationships with the actresses Sondra Locke and Frances Fisher (with whom he had a daughter, Francesca).
 He married his second wife, Dina Ruiz Eastwood, in 1996.
 Their daughter, Morgan, was born that same year.

 His more recent films include J. Edgar (2011), American Sniper (2014), Sully (2016), The Mule (2018) Richard Jewell (2019) and Cry Macho (2021).